cometaj2/hcli_hai/README.rst

 HCLI hai
 ========

-HCLI hai is a python package wrapper that contains an HCLI sample application (hai); hai is an HCLI for interacting with GPT-3.5-Turbo via terminal input and output streams.
+HCLI hai is a python package wrapper that contains an HCLI sample application (hai); hai is an HCLI for interacting with Anthropic's Claude Sonnet (default) or GPT-3.5-Turbo via terminal input and output streams.

 ----